-Marguerite Judson, Deacon, grew up in Brooklyn and earned her B.A. from St. John’s College (Annapolis) Great Books Program followed by an academic Masters from Virginia Theological Seminary, focused on Biblical hermeneutics.
+The Reverend Marguerite Judson, Assisting Priest, grew up in Brooklyn and earned her B.A. from St. John’s College (Annapolis) Great Books Program followed by an academic Masters from Virginia Theological Seminary, focused on Biblical hermeneutics.
 She moved to the Bay Area in 1979; was a community organizer focused on preventing alcohol and other drug problems locally and then on increasing access to financial services in the state.
 She found her way into fundraising for a fruitful 20+ years, working at UC Berkeley since 2006.
-She completed a Certificate in Anglican Studies CDSP in May 2017, while working half time at Cal, and was ordained to the transitional Diaconate at Grace Cathedral in June 2017.
+She completed a Certificate in Anglican Studies CDSP in May 2017, while working half time at Cal, and was ordained to the priesthood at Grace Cathedral in December 2017.
 Her focus at All Souls is community outreach: in the Justice & Peace Committee; for the Parish House; and at Strawberry Creek Lodge.
 She lives in El Cerrito with “Miss Molly,” her rescue Havanese.
 Email: RevMJudson@gmail.com.

 The Reverend Michael Lemaire Jr, Assisting Priest, grew up on a dairy farm in Stowe, VT and received his undergraduate degree from Hamilton College in 1988.
 After working for 10 years as a chef in New Orleans and San Francisco, he received his Master of Divinity from The Jesuit School of Theology in 2000.
 He completed his Clinical Pastoral Education Residency at Saint Francis Hospital in San Francisco and received his Board Certification as a Chaplain from the Association of Professional Chaplains in 2006.
 He earned a certificate of Anglican Studies at the Church Divinity School of the Pacific in 2010 and was ordained to the priesthood for the Diocese of California later that year.
 He works as the Adult Palliative Care Chaplain at Kaiser Permanente East Bay.
 He has been a member of All Souls Parish with his husband, Joseph Delgado since 2003.